Women and men must accept differences and work together. Sya Taha asks Dr Ingrid Mattson for her ideas.

 Well, my opinion comes from one of the fiqh (legal jurisprudence) positions.
 The majority of fiqh positions consider the saliva of all dogs to be impure, but the Maliki school considers only the saliva of wild dogs to be impure.
 The Maliki position does not consider domestic dogs to be najis (impurity).
 There’s strong justification for it in the Maliki school from the argument that the Qur’an allows us to use hunting dogs, and even eating animals caught in their mouths, for example.

 So if you’re a Shafi’i or a Hanafi then you’re not going to be able to have a dog, and I’m not going to force anyone else to have one.
 But certainly, I very deliberately wrote about the Maliki position to raise the issue of the problem of making a religious issue of purity into a taboo, and then even a phobia.
+Do you have a similar story that you love to share with people?
+But you’re shy and not willing to give any personal details; this discourse gate would help you do that anonymously and safely, you can use it.

 We have a big problem in North America, where we have many Muslim taxi drivers and are also blind and disabled people who use service dogs.
 These dogs help disabled people to move around in public spaces, but we Muslim cab drivers say things like ‘Dogs are haram’ and they will refuse to accept them disabled people with service dogs in their cab.